deeprob/16p12_WGS_project/1_secondary_variants_on_clinical_outcomes/README.md

+# Description
 This directory holds the analysis scripts for Result 1 (*Differential effects of secondary variants towards clinical outcomes*) in the manuscript.
 It is further sub-divided into four folders based on the analysis category.

 Below is a description of each analysis category following the order in which they appear in the manuscript.

 # Phenotypic difference
 Phenotype (both categorial and quantitative) comparison between probands and parents.
-Description of individual scripts are as follows:

 *0_histogram_hrs_mat.r*: Smoothed histograms showing distributions of HRS-MAT in proband and parests.
 Figure reference (2C).